 Rural tele-density likely to cross 70% by fiscal 2023, only driver for subscriber addition

 The wireless subscriber base in India is expected to decline to ~1,155 million by the end of fiscal 2019, led by subscribers who were availing of the service of both operators before the merger.
 However, once inactive subscribers get deactivated, subscribers are expected to grow at a CAGR of a nominal 2-3% over fiscals 2018 to 2023.
 Majority of the subscriber addition will be in under-penetrated rural areas with a rural tele-density of 58.5% as of September 2018, giving scope for operators to expand services in these areas.
 The rural tele-density is expected to reach 70% by fiscal 2023.

 The wireless-subscriber base stands at ~1,146 million in June 2018, an on-quarter decline of ~37 million.
 This is attributed toexit of smaller players such as Telenor and Aircel from the industry.
 In addition, high urban tele-density led to low netsubscriber addition from urban areas.
-CRISIL Research believes only 80-85% of the subscribers the smaller players lost migrated to the larger players.
+CRISIL Research believes only 70-75% of the subscribers the smaller players lostmigrated to the larger players.
 The balance 25-30% moved out of the industry; most of them are believed to be dual SIM usersin urban areas, who switched to using only their primary SIM card.